imgiri/R-Programming-Project/README.md

 # R-Programming-Project
-Being Captain of the NIT Jamshedpur Cricket Team I Created a dataset of NIT Jamshedpur's Cricket Team members in order to select the best 11 for a particular match by getting insights from the data using R programming
+Being Captain of the NIT Jamshedpur Cricket Team I Created a dataset using R Studio of NIT Jamshedpur's Cricket Team members in order to select the best 11 for a particular match by getting insights from the data using R programming

 Dataset consists data of few matches which will be updated